apache/flink-kubernetes-operator/docs/content/docs/operations/plugins.md

 3. Use the Maven tool to package the project and generate the custom metric evaluator JAR.

 4. Select the custom metric evaluator via configuration.
-The evaluator whose implementation class FQN matches the configured `job.autoscaler.metrics.custom-evaluator.<name>.class` value will be invoked, and any other `job.autoscaler.metrics.custom-evaluator.<name>.*` entries are merged on top of the job configuration with the `job.autoscaler.metrics.custom-evaluator.<instance>.` prefix stripped, and exposed via `Context.getConfig()`, taking precedence over the job-level value of the same key.
+The evaluator whose implementation class FQN matches the configured `job.autoscaler.metrics.custom-evaluator.<name>.class` value will be invoked, and any other `job.autoscaler.metrics.custom-evaluator.<name>.*` entries are merged on top of the job configuration with the `job.autoscaler.metrics.custom-evaluator.<instance>.` prefix stripped, and exposed via `Context.getConfiguration()`, taking precedence over the job-level value of the same key.
 The configuration shape mirrors Flink's metric-reporter idiom: a list of named instances, plus a `.class` and free-form options under each instance namespace.
 Selection is purely by class FQN.
     ```yaml
     job.autoscaler.metrics.custom-evaluators: my-evaluator
     job.autoscaler.metrics.custom-evaluator.my-evaluator.class: org.apache.flink.autoscaler.custom.CustomEvaluator